HL7/fhir-exchange-routing-ig/input/pages/specification.md

 #### The originating client negotiates trust with the destination

-In this exchange model, trust has been established or is negotiated solely between the originator and destination.
-It is the destination which makes the decision as to whether it trusts the originator or not; any intermediaries involved in the exchange play a passive, "pass through" role in the process.
+In the passive intermediary exchange model, trust has been established or is negotiated solely between the originator and destination.
+It is the destination which makes the decision as to whether it trusts the originator or not; any intermediaries involved in the exchange play a passive, "pass through" role in the process using the [Pass-Through Security model](security.html#pass-through-security) described in the Security section of the IG.

-See [the Security section](security.html) for additional details.

 <p></p>